midlantica/LovelyBunchOfCoconuts/content/quotes/freedom-is-never-more-than-one-generation.md

 ---
-title: "Freedom is never more than one generation"
+title: 'Freedom is never more than one generation'
 ---

 ## "Freedom is never more than one generation away from extinction."